Karen Skelton: Private Sector

 Prior to joining the Biden Administration, Skelton spent a decade as the founder of Skelton Strategies, a policy and political consulting firm working on energy, climate, technology, economic justice, and women’s health.
 In this role Skelton served as the CEO and managing editor of The Shriver Reports and Coordinating Producer of the Emmy-nominated HBO documentary, Paycheck to Paycheck: The Life and Times of Katrina Gilbert.

 Skelton also served as Governor Jerry Brown's Director of Strategic Partnerships at the Global Climate Action Summit, where she drove high-level corporate commitments designed to combat climate change.
 In this role, Skelton played an integral role in the launch of the Lawyers for a Sustainable Economy (LSE) Initiative, a law firm-led effort now housed at Stanford University delivering $23 million worth of free legal services by the end of 2020 to advance sustainability in energy, transportation, and land use.
 LSE was announced at the 2018 Global Climate Action Summit in San Francisco, CA in partnership with Former California Governor Jerry Brown and Former California Attorney General Xavier Becerra.

 Skelton serves on the Advisory Committee of the Public Policy Institute of California and has served on the National Park Foundation Council and National Advisory Council for the Institute of Governmental Studies at the University of California, Berkeley.

 Publications

 Skelton has been a guest contributor to the Sacramento Bee, as well as the Huffington Post, and has also been quoted in publications including The New York Times, The Los Angeles Times, and The Atlantic.

 Education

 Skelton earned her bachelor's degree from the University of California, Los Angeles, where she graduated with honors in English.
 She then received her master's degree from Harvard University's Kennedy School of Government, and later, a J.D. from the University of California, Berkeley.

 Personal

 Skelton is the daughter of George Skelton, a political columnist for The Los Angeles Times, and Nancy Skelton, a former political writer and columnist for The Los Angeles Times as well as The Sacramento Bee.
 Skelton and her husband have two children.
+Skelton’s daughter Frances, having qualified three times for the national championship, is considered one of the best Candy Crush players in the United States.